By: Kendall Jones on July 15th, 2022

 6 Tips to Recession-Proof Your Construction Company

+There's over a 50% chance the United States could slip into a recession within the next 18 months according to TD Securities.
 The construction industry really took it on the chin during the Great Recession.
 The number of construction firms fell by nearly 150,000 between 2007 and 2013 and over 2.3 million jobs were lost due to layoffs, early retirement, and workers leaving for greener pastures.
-Federal Reserve Chairman, Jerome Powell, recently said we may already be in a recession due to the impacts of the coronavirus (COVID-19) pandemic.

 Construction business owners should start looking at ways to recession-proof their construction business now.
-Even if another recession doesn’t hit as hard as the next one, building a resilient business that can weather any hardship is always a smart move.
+Even if another recession doesn’t hit, building a resilient business that can weather any hardship is always a smart move.

 Whether it’s a recession, a couple of unprofitable projects, subcontractor default, or some other business-ending catastrophe, here are some tips on how to ensure your company’s continued success.